Blayney, Ontario: Summary

 Established prior to 1920, it is considered to be one of Norfolk County's lost hamlets.
 It once hosted its own post office and general store before they were burnt down sometime after 1920.

 There was a Blayney post office and a grocery store in the early 1900s.
 The post office burnt to the ground and the grocery store was in the area where Rick Danko was raised.

 There is no commerce and agriculture is the main industry.
 The hamlet is formed on the crossroads of Yuell Road and Regional Road 1 (known locally as McDowell Road).
 On Yuell Road South, there is a house that is almost completely underground.
 To the northwest is Delhi and to the southeast is Walsh.
 The nearest gas station is in Pine Grove.
 Groceries, toiletries, and clothing are purchased from either Simcoe, Delhi, or Tillsonburg.

 Students go to Walsh Public School for their elementary/junior high education and either Delhi District Secondary School, Valley Heights Secondary School, or Simcoe Composite School for their high school education.

 Rick Danko, a musician and founding member of The Band, has a historical plaque dedicated to him near his childhood home.
 He performed on a 4-string tenor banjo shortly after entering grade 1.
 As a child, Danko was hyperactive, but was diagnosed in an era before Ritalin became mainstream.
-Antidepressants were given to children with attention deficit hyperactivity disorder from the late 1940s to the late 1950s because psychostimulant drug weren't handed out to hyperactive children until the early 1960s.